arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Exercise3"/>
 ## Exercise 3: Getting Started with Authentication ##

-This exercise shows you how to authenticate users in Windows Azure Mobile Services from your HTML app.
+This exercise shows you how to authenticate users in Microsoft Azure Mobile Services from your HTML app.
 In this exercise, you add authentication to the quickstart project using an identity provider that is supported by Mobile Services.
 After being successfully authenticated and authorized by Mobile Services, the user ID value is displayed.

 This exercise requires that you've completed [Exercise 1](#Exercise1).